 Blood Products Availability

 Blood Products Availability is published biweekly on the AABB Newsfeed and in Weekly Report.
-This estimate is based on data from AABB's National Blood Exchange and is intended to complement the weekly Group O blood supply report.
+This estimate is based on data from AABB's National Blood Exchange.

 Platelets